 Reading motorcycle front tire tread wear

-From examining the wear pattern one can learn that the rider likes to lean one way more than the other.
+From examining the wear pattern one may learn that the rider likes to lean one way more than the other.
 The rider will also brake harder while leaning one way more than the other.
 Compare the right side and left side wear.
 The more worn, the more that the rider is comfortable in that lean.
 Look at the rear of the tread block and see which side is more worn.
 That is the side that the rider is more comfortable using the brakes.
 Almost no rider is symmetrical in riding habits.
 It is common to find braking wear on one side and cornering wear on the other side.
-The rider brakes before going into a right hand turn and then goes through.
-On left hand turns the rider is willing to apply brakes while in the turn.
+The rider brakes before going into a right-hand turn and then goes through.
+On left-hand turns, the rider is willing to apply brakes while in the turn.
 Many combinations are possible.

 This cupping wear pattern description applies to every tread block on the tire.
-Sometimes one will find significant cupping and every third or forth block is worn far more than the others.
+Sometimes one will find greater cupping at every third or fourth tread block.
 This is evidence of a wheel that is out of balance.
 Irregularly worn blocks are typical of an out of balance wheel.
 Really loose wheel bearings could also add to this odd wear.

 Next time that you are around some motorcycles, try “reading” the tire wear.
 Tell the rider which side is what and watch the surprised look at your pronouncement.